TankNee/Memocast/README.md

 <details>
 <summary>Version change log</summary>

+## 2020 12 22 Update 1.0.0

+1. Realize the label system
+2. Right click to upload pictures, which depends on picgo
+3. Optimize a lot of details

 ## 2020 12 22 Update 0.0.23

 1. To achieve a simpler image upload method: right click in the editor and select the image to upload.